renanmascg/chat_bot_nodejs/README.md

 ![Postgres Create Database](./assets/readme_assets/dbeaver_03_create_database.png)

 ## ORM Config
-You must create a config file at the root level of your app, to configure the connections with database.
+You must create a config file at the root level of your app, to configure the connections with database (like ormconfig.sample.json)

 ```javascript
 {